robertthewolf/uncharted/src/data/index.md

 ---
-templateKey: 'frontpage'
+templateKey: frontpage
-image: /img/hero1.jpg
 tagline: A new way of travelling!
+welcome: >-
-welcome: 'Welcome to your new travelling chapter.
+  Welcome to your new travelling chapter.
 In this chapter you are the one to decide if you want to be taken into a special themed adventure, or tailor your own.
-What’s guaranteed is that with each uncharted path, you will rediscover yourself.'
+What’s guaranteed is that with each uncharted path, you will rediscover yourself.
+image: /img/untitled-58.jpg
 ---